kammitama5/kammitama5.github.io/about.md

 - I'm a functional programming and Category theory junkie.
 Excited to learn a bit about Web Development, too.
 - Also a book junkie.
-Love Hackerspaces, puzzles and making.
+Love Hackerspaces, puzzles, making and sailing.